SiyuLiu0329/uq-hpc-guide2022/index.md

 02:28:04 [user_name]@login1 ~ → python main.py
 -bash: python: command not found
 ```
 **As you can see, the cluster does not have any enviroment set up to even run `python`, not to mention `pytorch`.
-We need to configure the enviroment oursevles for our script to run!**
+We need to configure the enviroment ourselves for our script to run!**

 ## 3. Set Up The Necessary Environements on Rangpur
 ### 3.1 Installing Miniconda on Rangpur